githubteacher/feb-developers/places/jsg-encinitas.md

 - Pipe's Cafe

 ### Things to do
+- Go to Moonlight and Grandview beach
-- Go to the beach
+- Go to the Botanical Gardens
 - Go for a bike ride along Hwy 101
 - Eat Mexican Food
 - Outrigger Canoe